theRealAph/ScopeLocals/README.md

 ## In summary

-Extent locals have the following properties:
+extent-local variables have the following properties:

 * _Ease of use_: The properties of immutability and locally-defined extent make it easier for a reader to reason about programs, in much the same way that declaring a